kurianbenoy/kurianbenoy-website/_posts/2021-02-15-learningvue.md

 *Nullish Coalescing Operator*

-The nullish coalescing operator (??) is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+The nullish coalescing operator (??) is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined and otherwise returns its left-hand side operand.

 Taken from MDN Docs